 When you’re in the tobacco industry, you need a partner who speaks your language.
 General regulatory knowledge isn’t enough.
 Look for a firm with a deep and specific background in tobacco and nicotine products.
 A consultant who primarily helps companies make and sell tobacco products will understand the unique hurdles you face, from manufacturing practices to marketing restrictions.
 They’ll be familiar with the specific data the FDA expects for products like yours and can help you avoid common pitfalls that a less specialized firm might miss.
 Ask potential partners about their track record with businesses similar to yours and the types of tobacco products they have successfully guided to market.

-Evaluate Their Technical Expertise
+Verify Their Technical Expertise

 Regulatory compliance is a technical field, and your consultant’s expertise should reflect that.
 The best partners often have a team of seasoned experts, including former regulators who bring invaluable insight into how agencies operate.
 For example, a consultant with former FDA staff on their team has firsthand knowledge about how the FDA works and what reviewers are looking for in a submission.
 This inside perspective can be a game-changer, helping you prepare documentation that is clear, comprehensive, and directly addresses the agency’s core concerns.
 Don’t hesitate to ask about the backgrounds of the team members who would be working on your account.
 Their scientific and regulatory credentials are a direct reflection of the quality of support you’ll receive.

-Analyze Their Range of Services
+Review Their Full Range of Services

 Your regulatory needs will likely evolve as your business grows.
 A partner who offers a wide range of services can support you at every stage.
 Look for a firm that can handle everything from initial strategy and PMTA submissions to setting up a quality management system and providing ongoing staff training.
 Some consultants are experts in helping businesses balance compliance with innovation, ensuring you can develop new products while staying within legal boundaries.
 A full-service partner eliminates the need to juggle multiple vendors, creating a more streamlined and efficient process.
 This comprehensive support ensures you have expert guidance not just for today’s challenges, but for tomorrow’s opportunities as well.

-Check Their Communication and Reporting
+Prioritize Clear Communication and Reporting

 A strong partnership is built on clear and consistent communication.
 The regulatory process can be long and complicated, so you need a consultant who can break it down for you and keep you informed every step of the way.
 The right partner will feel like an extension of your own team, proactively providing updates and making themselves available to answer your questions.
 When vetting firms, ask about their communication style.
 How often will you receive reports?
 Who will be your primary point of contact?
 A firm that specializes in guiding clients through complex FDA rules should be able to explain their process in a way that gives you confidence and clarity.

-Consider the Cost and Value
+Weigh the Cost Against the Value

 While budget is always a factor, it’s important to evaluate a consultant based on value, not just price.
 The cheapest option isn’t always the best, especially when the cost of a failed submission or compliance issue is so high.
 A quality consultant helps your business grow while staying within the law, delivering a return on investment that far outweighs their fees.
 Think about the potential costs of delays, rejections, or enforcement actions.
 A great partner helps you avoid these expensive problems.
 Ask for a detailed proposal that outlines all costs and deliverables, so you can clearly understand the value you’re receiving and make an informed financial decision.

-Review Their Compliance History
+Check Their Track Record and Compliance History

 A consultant’s track record is one of the best indicators of their ability to deliver results.
 Don’t be shy about asking for case studies, client testimonials, or data on their success rates with submissions like the PMTA.
 Getting new tobacco products approved is notoriously difficult, as the FDA requires extensive scientific evidence to prove a product is “appropriate for the protection of public health.”
 A firm with a history of successful applications has demonstrated its ability to meet this high standard.
 Their past performance shows they have the expertise and strategic approach needed to navigate the toughest regulatory challenges, giving you confidence in their ability to handle your project.